evandisoft/RedOnion/ScriptingReadme.md

 For `FLIGHT` you can check `ksp.HighLogic.LoadedScene==ksp.GameScenes.FLIGHT`.

 Note that `ksp.HighLogic.LoadedScene` is an enum value.
-If you compare it to a string it will always return false.
+If you compare it to a string (`ksp.HighLogic.LoadedScene=="EDITOR"`) it will always return false.
 You need to compare it to one of the enum values in `ksp.GameScenes`.

 This will allow you to make your autorun scripts do different things depending on which scene you are in.